open-telemetry/opentelemetry-specification/specification/sdk-exporter.md

 - Success - batch is successfully exported.
 For protocol exporters this typically means that the data is sent over the wire and delivered to the destination server.

-- BadData - batch contains bad data and cannot be sent.
+- FailedNoneRetryable - exporting failed.
 The caller must not retry exporting the same batch.
 The batch must be dropped.
+This for example can happen when the batch contains bad data and cannot be serialized.

-- CannotExport - cannot export to the destination.
-The destination is unavailable, network error or endpoint does not exist.
+- FailedRetryable - cannot export to the destination.
 The caller should record the error and may retry exporting the same batch after some time.
+This for example can happen when the destination is unavailable, there is a network error or endpoint does not exist.

 ### Shutdown()

-Shutdowns the exporter.
-Called when the SDK is shutdown.
+Shuts down the exporter.
+Called when SDK is shut down.
 This is an opportunity for exporter to do any cleanup required.

+`Shutdown` should be called only once for each `Exporter` instance.
+After the call to `Shutdown` subsequent calls to `Export` are not allowed and should return FailedNoneRetryable error.

+`Shutdown` should not block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
+Language library authors can decide if they want to make the shutdown timeout to be configurable.

 ## Further Language Specialization